furadnik/furadnik.github.io/index.md

 ## Contact me

-My office in the CoRE building, room 434.
+My office is in the CoRE building, room 434.

 You can also send me an [email](mailto:uradnik@kam.mff.cuni.cz) or&nbsp;contact me on [Matrix](https://matrix.to/#/@furadnik:matrix.org).